 The financial aid policy of the University is to attempt to help meet the financial need of all qualified students through the use of one or more forms of aid listed below.
-Each applicant for aid should submit the Free Application for Federal Student Aid (FAFSA) and the Houston Baptist University Financial Aid Application to the Financial Aid Office.
-A financial aid transcript from all previous schools is required for transferring students.
-Applications should be filed in the Financial Aid Office by the priority deadline of April 1; a package of aid will then be prepared and mailed to each student.
+Each applicant for aid should submit the Free Application for Federal Student Aid (FAFSA) copies of signed tax returns for the student and parent if the student is a dependent student, and the Houston Baptist University Financial Aid Application to the Financial Aid Office.
+A financial aid transcript from all previous schools is required for students who transfer mid-year.
+Applications should be filed in the Financial Aid Office as soon after January 1 as possible; a package of aid will then be prepared and mailed to each student.

 Financial aid is ordinarily drawn from more than one source.
 Eligibility for various programs is best determined in consultation with the Financial Aid office.
 No commitment of funds is made until after the student has been officially admitted to the University.
-For financial aid purposes, eight or more hours is considered full time; six hours is considered half-time.
+For financial aid purposes, eight or more hours are considered full time; six hours is considered half time.